cmendible/cmendible.github.io/_posts/2017-01-29-net-core-roslyn-and-code-generation.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2017/01/roslyn.png
+description: .NET Core, Roslyn and Code Generation
+crosspost_to_medium: true
 categories:
   - dotNetCore
-tags:
-  - Code Generation
-  - Roslyn
+tags: Roslyn
 ---
 For ages I've been using T4 templates as main tool for code generation and scaffolding, but now that I'm an absolute fan of Visual Studio Code and .Net Core I need to explore other options such as Yeoman, Scripty and Roslyn.
 This post is just the result of my first and simplest experiment with **.Net Core, Roslyn and Code Generation**.